googleapis/mcp-toolbox-sdk-go/README.md

 The MCP Toolbox service provides a centralized way to manage and expose tools (like API connectors, database query tools, etc.) for use by GenAI applications.

-These Go SDK act as clients for that service.
+The Go SDK act as clients for that service.
 They handle the communication needed to:

 * Fetch tool definitions from your running Toolbox instance.
 * Provide convenient Go structs representing those tools.